libktx/ktx/.github/CONTRIBUTING.md

   - **[FIX]** - a bug fix.
   - **[MISC]** - other changes (e.g. related to documentation or the project itself).
 - Most libraries list _all_ features in the `README.md` files to ease their usage.
-When adding a new feature, please check the  `README.md` file of the module and add description of your change when appropriate.
+When adding a new feature, please check the  `README.md` file of the module, and add description of your change when appropriate.
 Any major feature should include a usage example in the module guide.
-Make sure to add all of the necessary imports in the usage examples in `README.md` files to make it easier to try them out.
+Make sure to add all the necessary imports in the usage examples in `README.md` files to make it easier to try them out.

 ## Working from sources